Systems

 Reporting by Systems

-You can utilize the Maturity Report to easily see how the Services that fall under a given System(s) are performing.
+You can utilize the Maturity Report to easily see how the Components that fall under a given System(s) are performing.
 The reports table has a System dropdown option which can be selected to view the Maturity Report for one or many Systems.

 Example: Creating Systems outside of the UI